 when you set out to see Everest, but Everest doesn’t care

 It was the earliest morning when I stepped out onto the street.
-Kathmandu was pitch black and asleep and so was the cab driver I spotted a little down the road, sunken deep into his driver’s seat.
-He looked peaceful and deserving of something much better than the cruel wake up knock I was about to administer.
-As though he knew no other awakening, his body jumped up in the seat before his mind fully arrived at the scene, and was good to go.
+Kathmandu was pitch black and asleep and so was the cab driver I spotted a little down the road, sunken so deep into his driver’s seat that he was almost swallowed by it.
+He looked peaceful and deserving of something much more harmonious than the cruel wake up knock I was about to administer.
+Like he knew no other awakening, his body jumped up in the seat before his mind fully arrived at the scene, and he was good to go.
 I never would have made the bus without his heroic service.

-The bus ride was a bus ride like any other bus ride in what I call “real countries,” the ones outside the sweet convenience bubble I grew up in: rock bumpy, nausea windy and eternity long despite speeding that makes your heart race.
+The bus ride was a bus ride like any other bus ride in what I call “real countries:” rock-bumpy, nausea-windy and an eternity long despite speeding that makes your heart race.
 The journey was so strenuous on my soft bones and gut and soul that hiking the Himalayas up and down afterwards would be salvation.

 That’s why I had come here and not gone there, there being all of Nepal’s popular hiking territories in the Langtang, Anapurna and Everest regions – I sought solitude and remote tranquility, and the Jiri to Lukla route has been almost completely abandoned by tourism, ever since the construction of an airport in Lukla allowed hikers to cut out this one week leg when rushing through the Everest Base Camp trek.
 Shortening the trek from four to three weeks is a luxury that Tenzing Norgay and Edmund Hillary didn’t have when they set first feet on the mighty Mount.
 I guess it’s as ironic as it is unsurprising that Hillary himself started the construction of the airport which has made a dubious name for itself as the world’s most dangerous.